How CSI Use Their Detection Machine

 • reflected waves are captured by the antenna and sent to the equipment control unit

-Professionals depend on GPR information for detection of gas, water and sewer pipes, as well as communication conduits and electric wires.
+Professionals depend on this Radar information for detection of gas, water and sewer pipes, as well as communication conduits and electric wires.

 Leave It To The Experts